integrationsuperhero/techcon2020/APICDevJam/Lab6/index.md

     Approval: check

-    Rate Limits: Delete the default rate-limit to make this plan unlimited.
+    Rate Limits: Click **unlimited** on rate to make this plan unlimited.

     Burst Limits: Delete the default burst-limit.